M1noa/ai/Guide.md

 # Hack Club AI API Guide

-Welcome to the not-so-boring guide to the Hack Club AI API!
-Here's how to make a super-smart AI do your bidding across different programming languages.
-Don't worry, it won't take over the world... probably.
+Welcome to the boring guide to the Hack Club AI API!
+Here's how to make a super-stuid AI do your tasks across different languages.

 ## Table of Contents
 - [Basics](#basics)